Italian Breadsticks

-There’s just something so special about having homemade breadsticks served alongside a yummy bowl of pasta!
+Usually, my family devours my Homemade Crescent Rolls, but there’s just something so special about having homemade Italian breadsticks served alongside a yummy bowl of pasta!
 It’s an extra yummy touch!
 This homemade recipe is simple to put together and can be easily doubled to feed a big crowd!

 Breadsticks are useful for helping you scoop up noodles and sauce – they’re like an edible spoon!
 When I was growing up, I vividly remember my brother’s wrapping huge amounts of spaghetti around their breadsticks and narrowly fitting it all in their mouths.
 It was a sight to behold!
 My boys aren’t spaghetti wrapping their breadsticks, but they do go back for two or three or four of these.
 They’re definitely a favorite bread around here!